 Searching for Multimedia

 There is a lot more to the Internet than just text, there’s plenty of multimedia resources out there as well.
 Search engines can index multimedia files like video, audio, and other rich media.
-Students will learn in this session techniques for searching for multimedia using basic search engines and specialized sites.
+Students will learn in this session techniques for searching for multimedia using basic search engines and specialised sites.

 Assessing Research Sites